- 1 Bedrooms

 - Condo

 This Charleston condo features 1 inviting bedroom, complete with a queen bed and a couch bed that sleeps 2 kids comfortably.
-The pleasant and alluring ambiance of this property will make guests feel right at home.
+The pleasant and pretty ambiance of this property will make guests feel right at home.
 With amenities like a washing machine, heating, a hair dryer, and an iron, all your needs will be taken care of.
 The bathroom is equipped with a hair dryer for added convenience.
 Kickback, relax, and appreciate everything Charleston and our condo has to offer.

 Take a horse-drawn carriage ride past stately homes along cobblestone streets.
 Shop for antiques, savor lunch at a tavern dating back to the Revolutionary War era, walk down to the Waterfront Park with Fort Sumter in view.